Zhang Zongxun: Career

 He participated in many famous battles and was regarded as one of the CCP's "Ten Anti-Japan Generals."
-In 1955, he was awarded the General (Shang Jiang) rank.
+In 1955, he was awarded the Colonel General (Shang Jiang) rank.

 He was promoted to the deputy chief of staff of PLA, the director of the department of military academy, and the vice-director of the department of training superintendence.
 In 1971, he was appointed as the vice commander of Jinan Military Region.
-In 1973, he was promoted to the director of the logistics department, until his retirement in 1978.
+In 1973, he was promoted to the director of the general logistics department, until his retirement in 1978.
 He died on 14 September 1998 at the age of 90.

 Family

-Zhang Zongxun's son, Zhang Youxia, is a veteran of the 1979 Sino-Vietnamese War, and is currently the first-ranked Vice Chairman of the Central Military Commission.
+Zhang Zongxun's son, Zhang Youxia, is a veteran of the 1979 Sino-Vietnamese War, and was the first-ranked Vice Chairman of the Central Military Commission.
+In January 2026, Zhang was put under investigation over "suspected violations of discipline" and became one of the highest-ranking military officers to fall from power since the era of Mao Zedong.